nekator/mono/packages/components/src/components/navigation/docs/Angular.md

 The component first needs to import the `RouterLink` and `RouterLinkActive` directives.

+For other purposes, `NavigationItems` themselves can also be set to active with their prop `[active]="true"`.
+However, this does not guarantee correct a11y.

 ```ts app.component.ts
 // app.component.ts
 import { RouterLink, RouterLinkActive } from '@angular/router';